luisSantamariaCOL/PythonUM/README.md

 # PythonUM
-text version of the Python For Everybody Specialization of University of Michigan.
+This is the text version of the Python For Everybody Specialization of University of Michigan.